 Legal doctrine which states that a plaintiff will be unable to pursue legal remedy if it arises in connection with his own illegal act.

-A contractual term by which a party attempts to cut down either the scope of its contractual duties or regulate the other parties’ right to damages or other possible remedies for breach of contract.
+A contractual term by which a party attempts to cut down the scope of its contractual duties or regulates the other parties’ right to damages or other possible remedies for breach of contract.

 Terms that have been specifically mentioned and agreed by the parties at the time a contract is made.

 Estimated price at which an asset can be sold or a liability settled in an orderly transaction to a third party under current market conditions.

 A legal obligation of one party to act in the best interest of another.

 Written records that convey the business activities and the financial performance of a company.
 Financial statements are often audited by government agencies, accountants, firms, etc. to ensure accuracy and for tax, financing, or investing purposes.
 Financial statements may include balance sheet, income statement and cash flow statement.

 A period of twelve months, used by government, business and any other organisation in order to calculate their budgets, profits, and losses.

 A security interest over an identifiable real asset of a company that can be ascertained when the charge is/was created.

 Contracts of service for a specified period of time.
 Case law has interpreted a genuine fixed term contract to be one where “both parties recognize there is no understanding that the contract will be renewed on expiry”.